xai-us/tso-academy/README.md

 ## Robot AI

 In 2018, I joined Huawei to work on a robot project.
-I learn more about the Robot AI, it is more complex then just a speaker.
+I learn more about the Robot AI, it is more complex than smart speaker.
 Doctor Dylan Glas who was the lead architect for the ERICA is my project mentor.

 ## Computer Vision